ColleagueRiley/RGFW/README.md

 # Supporting RGFW
   There is a RGFW wiki page about things you can do if you want to support the development of RGFW [here](https://github.com/ColleagueRiley/RGFW/wiki/Supporting-RGFW).

-# RGFW vs GLFW
-A comparison of RGFW and GLFW can be found at [on the wiki](https://github.com/ColleagueRiley/RGFW/wiki/RGFW-vs-GLFW)

 # License
 RGFW uses the Zlib/libPNG license, this means you can use RGFW freely as long as you do not claim you wrote this software, mark altered versions as such and keep the license included with the header.